ramazanefegurkan/Papara-Bootcamp-Final-Case/README.md

 ## Architecture

-This project follows a modular monolithic architecture.
+This project follows a monolithic architecture.
 The business logic layer implements the CQRS pattern.
 RabbitMQ is used for sending notifications, while Redis is utilized for caching purposes.

 ## Project Structure